Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

-To conclude the proof, we observe that the restriction of the forgetful map: $\overline{A_4} \to \overline{A_3}$ is an equivalence of categories.
-Indeed, when three among the four $2-$torsion points of an elliptic curve have been chosen, there is only one possible way to choose the fourth one. \end{proof}
+To conclude the proof, we observe that the restriction of the forgetful map, $\overline{A_4} \to \overline{A_3}$, is an equivalence of categories.
+Indeed, when three among the four $2$-torsion points of an elliptic curve have been chosen, the fourth is uniquely determined. \end{proof}